Tax avoidance: Large companies accused of tax avoidance

 Other corporations mentioned in relation to tax avoidance in later years have been Vodafone, AstraZeneca, SABMiller, GlaxoSmithKline and British American Tobacco.

 Tax avoidance has not always related to corporation tax.
 A number of companies including Tesco, Sainsbury's, WH Smith, Boots and Marks and Spencer used a scheme to avoid VAT by forcing customers paying by card to unknowingly pay a 2.5% 'card transaction fee', though the total charged to the customer remained the same.
 Such schemes came to light after HMRC litigated against Debenhams over the scheme during 2005.

 Small company tax avoidance

 In the UK, small business tax avoidance has a substantial impact.
-HMRC’s tax gap analysis of 2025 calculated that small business is responsible for 60% of an annual £47bn tax shortfall in the UK.
+HMRC's tax gap analysis of 2025 calculated that small business is responsible for 60% of an annual £47 billion tax shortfall in the UK.
+Their tax gap analysis of 2026 reported that the tax gap rose to a record £59.2 billion in 2024-25, and that small business was responsible for 62% of all shortfalls.

 General anti-avoidance rule

 Since the late 1990s, New Labour consulted on a "general anti-avoidance rule" (GAAR) for taxation, before deciding against the idea.
 By 2003, public interest in a GAAR surged as evidence of the scale of tax avoidance used by individuals in the financial and other sectors became apparent, though in its 2004 Budget the Labour Government announced a new "disclosure regime" as an alternative, whereby tax avoidance schemes would be required to be disclosed to the revenue departments.

 In December 2010, the new Coalition government commissioned a report which would consider whether there should be a general anti-avoidance rule for the UK, which recommended that the UK should introduce such a rule, which was introduced in 2013.
 The rule prevents the reduction of tax by legal arrangements, where those arrangements are put in place purely to reduce tax, and would not otherwise be regarded as a reasonable course of action.

 Following the Panama Papers leak in 2016, Private Eye, The Guardian and other British media outlets noted that Edward Troup, who became executive chair of HM Revenue and Customs, had worked with Simmons & Simmons in 2004 representing corporate tax havens and opposed the GAAR in 1998.